microsoft/FactoryOrchestrator/docs/docs/get-started-with-factory-orchestrator.md

 ```

 ### Service configuration
-See [Service configuration](../service-configuration) for details on how you can configure the Factory Orchestraor service's default behavior.
+See [Service configuration](../service-configuration) for details on how you can configure the Factory Orchestraor service's default behavior, including enabling network access so you can communicate with the service over your local network.

 ## Install the app